kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 		-	:math:`\Delta S_{T-} = 89 - 79 = 10\%` per 0.75 g/L
 		-	the average substrate concentration main effect is: 7% per 0.75 g/L

 ..
-TODO: Draw in Inkscape, the geometrica analysis of the main effects, and the interaction plot for this system: annotated with T effect at low S, T effect at high S, S effect at low T, S effect at high T
+TODO: Draw in Inkscape, the geometrical analysis of the main effects, and the interaction plot for this system: annotated with T effect at low S, T effect at high S, S effect at low T, S effect at high T

-The data may also be visualized using an *interaction plot*:
+The data may also be visualized using an :ref:`interaction plot <DOE-fig-interaction-plot-with-interaction>` again:

+.. _DOE-fig-interaction-plot-with-interaction:
 .. figure:: ../figures/doe/factorial-two-level-line-plot-with-interaction.png
 	:align: center
 	:width: 600px
 	:scale: 100

+	An interaction plot for the example where there is significant interaction.

 The lack of parallel lines is a clear indication of interaction.
 The temperature effect is stronger at high levels of :math:`S`, and the effect of :math:`S` on conversion is also greater at high levels of temperature.
 What is missing is an interaction term, given by the product of temperature and substrate.
 We represent this as  :math:`T \times S`, and call it temperature-substrate interaction term.

 This interaction term should be zero for systems with no interaction, which implies the lines are parallel in the interaction plot.
 Such systems will have roughly the same effect of :math:`T` at both low and high values of :math:`S` (and in between).
 So then, a good way to quantify interaction is by how different the main effect terms are at the high and low levels of the other factor in the interaction.
-The interaction must also be symmetrical, since if :math:`T` interacts with :math:`S`, then :math:`S` interacts with :math:`T` by the same amount.
+The interaction *must* also be symmetrical: if :math:`T` interacts with :math:`S`, then :math:`S` interacts with :math:`T` by the same amount.

 :math:`T` interaction with :math:`S`:

-	-	Change in conversion due to :math:`T` at high :math:`S`: :math:`+8`
+	-	Change in conversion due to :math:`T` at high :math:`S`: :math:`89 - 81 = +8`
-	-	Change in conversion due to :math:`T` at low :math:`S`: :math:`+2`
+	-	Change in conversion due to :math:`T` at low :math:`S`: :math:`79 - 77 = +2`
 	-	The half difference: :math:`[+8 - (+2)]/2 = \bf{3}`

 :math:`S` interaction with :math:`T`:

-	-	Change in conversion due to :math:`S` at high :math:`T`: :math:`+10`
+	-	Change in conversion due to :math:`S` at high :math:`T`: :math:`89 - 79 = +10`
-	-	Change in conversion due to :math:`S` at low :math:`T`: :math:`+4`
+	-	Change in conversion due to :math:`S` at low :math:`T`: :math:`81 - 77 = +4`
 	-	The half difference: :math:`[+10 - (+4)]/2 = \bf{3}`

 A large, positive interaction term indicates that temperature and substrate concentration will increase conversion by a greater amount when both :math:`T` and :math:`S` are high.
 Similarly, these two terms will rapidly reduce conversion when they both are low.

-We will get a much better appreciation for interpreting main effect and interaction effect in the next section, where we consider the analysis in the form of a linear, least squares model.
+We will get an improved appreciation for interpreting main effects and the interaction effect when we consider the analysis in the form of a linear, least squares model.

+..
+TODO: point out the interaction is a separate, independent effect from the b_0, b_T and b_S effects.

 ..
 TODO: quantify and describe more completely what the interaction means